BSB40120 – Certificate IV in Business

 • Seeking a pathway to higher-level qualifications.

-Students will be from a range of countries and may be living in Australia or Sydney for the first time or may have been here in the recent or more distant past.
+Students will be from a range of countries and may be living in Australia for the first time or may have been here in the recent or more distant past.

 Many will speak English as a second language, although an entry level has been set to ensure students are able to complete course work.

-Typically, persons entering this qualification will not have any work experience.
-Students are expected to typically fall into age range of 18 – 35 as people still establishing or change careers.
+Students are expected to typically fall into the age range of 18 – 35 as people still establishing or changing careers.

-Credit and/or RPL can be provided for those with existing skills and knowledge allowing such students to complete the course in a shorter timeframe.
-Any consequent reduction in length of the course will be advice on PRISMS.
+Credit and/or RPL can also be provided for those with existing skills and knowledge allowing such students to complete the course in a shorter timeframe.

 Career Outcomes

-Potential employment options are entry level business roles across a range of industries
+Potential employment options are in business roles in a range of industry areas.

 Course Duration